 Road freight capacity in Europe is massively underutilized.
-On average, there’s a 30 to 40 percent lost freight capacity on shipments.
+On average, there’s a 30% to 40% lost freight capacity on shipments.
 And with increasing demand from customers for even more goods to be delivered exactly on time, this hidden freight capacity in the supply chain needs to be revealed.
 In logistics, a connected supply chain is the only way to go.

 In addition, it must be connected on a much bigger scale.
 For the sake of the environment, driver safety, maintenance, and freight business operations, telematics as a whole needs a massive makeover.
 Only then can the next generation of fleet management software fulfill the potential of big data connectivity.

 Experience counts in fleet management software

 It’s actually already here.
 On one open, cloud-based platform.
 Tracking shipments, fleet maintenance, freight, and safety compliance will be much more efficient in the future, on the digital RIO platform.
-RIO connects all players across the entire supply chain.
+RIO connects all players along the entire supply chain.

 And it’s built on real road-logistics transportation expertise.
 This groundbreaking technology and fleet management software is backed by a collaboration of TRATON GROUP’s brands.

 More than 280,000 vehicles are currently connected via software from Scania One and Scania Digital Services.
 MAN Digital is tailor made for MAN customers; by the end of 2018 MAN will have approximately 100,000 vehicles connected.
 In cooperation with Volkswagen Truck & Bus Group’s alliance partner Navistar, the world’s largest global ecosystem for commercial vehicles is possible, with more than 650,000 connected vehicles.

 And real-time connectivity on the RIO platform is on the rise.

 “We now have 91% of our vehicles connected in Europe.
 Globally, it’s over 60%.”Håkan Schildt, Scania